jliu70/adafruit.usedgoodies.com/docs/hardware/index.md

 - limited processing power

-#### Microcontrollers vs General Purpose Computer
+Microcontrollers vs General Purpose Computer

-- Use of Microcontrollers is fine for many cases
+- Use of microcontrollers is fine for many cases
 - When you need more computational power, you may want to use a [Raspberry Pi](https://www.raspberrypi.com)
     - For example, if you wish to have a web dashboard to interface with, then you will need to use a Raspberry Pi